AnisB/FindMyPath/README.md

 To use on linux:

 Clone

-Go into the Folder FindMyPath and use the following commands Mkdir build cd build cmake .. make
+Go into the Folder FindMyPath and use the following commands:

+Mkdir build

+cd build

+cmake ..

+make